Richmond Might Get A New All-inclusive “Magical Bridge” Playground

 - $1.9 million with design services charged as a percentage of the total construction costs

-- a minimum of 0.75 acres (which is larger than the 0.5 acres currently at Steveston).
+- a minimum of 0.75 acres (which is larger than the 0.5 acres currently in Steveston).

-“This funding and land allocation is beyond what is typical for the city’s neighbourhood, community, or city-wide playground programs and would require additional capital funding and land commitments,” the report says.

-Currently, Richmond has about 60 playgrounds, the most expensive being the $1million Terra Nova Park Playground, although that was partially funded by the federal grant.

 For more places to explore in beautiful BC, check out our Travel & Outdoors section.